-Cyber attacks target a resource (physical or logical) which has one or more vulnerabilities that can be exploited by a cybercriminal.
-As a result of the attack, the confidentiality, integrity or availability of the resource may be compromised.
+Cyber attacks target a resource (physical or logical) that has one or more vulnerabilities that can be exploited by a cybercriminal.
+As a result of the attack, the confidentiality, integrity, or availability of the resource may be compromised.

-In some cyber attacks, the damage, data exposure or control of resources may extend beyond the one initially identified as vulnerable, including gaining access to an organization's Wi-Fi network, social media, operating systems or sensitive information like credit card numbers.
+In some cyber attacks, the damage, data exposure, or control of resources may extend beyond the one initially identified as vulnerable, including gaining access to an organization's Wi-Fi network, social media, operating systems, or sensitive information like credit card or bank account numbers.

 When you are thinking about how passive and active cyber attacks affect the CIA triad, a good rule of thumb is:

 - Active cyber attacks compromise integrity and availability